What is tubal ligation?

 Under the Guardianship and Administration Act 1986, sterilisation is defined as a ‘special medical procedure’.

 A person is considered incapable of consenting to a special medical procedure if they:

 - are incapable of understanding the general nature and effect of the procedure

 - are incapable of indicating whether or not they consent to the procedure.

 Where a woman with a disability does not have the capacity to consent to special medical procedures, a guardian cannot provide the consent for sterilisation on her behalf.
-However, the Victorian Civil and Administrative Tribunal can consider an application for sterilisation and provide the consent where agreed.
+However, the Victorian Civil and Administrative can consider an application for sterilisation and provide the consent where agreed.

 Tubal ligation – operation procedure

 Tubal ligation is an operation that is usually done under general anaesthetic using a procedure called laparoscopy.
 Between one and three small cuts are made around the navel (belly button).
 A telescopic device called a laparoscope is put in through one of the cuts.